 Michael frequently appears in revue and cabaret for private parties, corporate events and literary festivals.
 His credits include: The Best of British (Radisson Hotel, Bucharest); Anything Goes and Some Enchanted Evening (Royal Automobile Club); Love, Life and Laughter (Bloxham Festival); From Kern to Berlin (National Trust at Polsden Lacey); Mum's the Word and Love etc (Mothers' Union Galas); Comedy Tonight (Richmond Golf Club); Christmas Crackers, Christmas à la Carte and Come Rain Come Shine (Swan Hellenic); and Let the People Sing (Imperial War Museum).

-With his alter ego Basil Brush, Michael has recently had a sell-out run at the Edinburgh Festival Fringe with his 'grown-up' show Basil Brush: Unleashed.
+Last year, with his alter ego Basil Brush, Michael had a sell-out run at the Edinburgh Festival Fringe with his 'grown-up' show Basil Brush: Unleashed and he returns there this August for a run at the Gilded Balloon following a UJK Tour.
 He has also starred in six series of The Basil Brush Show for the BBC plus appearances at the Glastonbury Festival and a host of pantomimes including: Cinderella with Brian Conley (Birmingham Hippodrome) and Dick Whittington with Christopher Biggins (Theatre Royal, Plymouth).
-Basil has also made many guest-star TV appearances including The Celebrity Chase, Through the Keyhole, The One Show, Celebrity Juice, French and Saunders, The Paul O'Grady Show, The Alan Titchmarsh Show, Pointless Celebrities, The Last Leg and The Weakest Link which he won in 2003.
+Basil has also made many guest-star TV appearances including the new series of Crackerjack!, The Generation Game, The Celebrity Chase, Through the Keyhole, The One Show, Celebrity Juice, French and Saunders, The Paul O'Grady Show, The Alan Titchmarsh Show, Pointless Celebrities, The Last Leg and The Weakest Link which he won in 2003.